wp-plugins/watu/readme.txt

 * Shows answers at the end of the quiz or immediately after selection
 * List of users who took exam along with their results
 * Ajax-based loading of the quiz results.
+* Mobile / touch - friendly
+* Notify admin when someone takes a quiz

 ### Online Demo ###

 Feel free to check the [live demo here](http://demo.pimteam.net/wp/?p=12 "Live demo").
 It should answer most "pre-download" questions.
 If you have more doubts just download the plugin and check out if it works for you.
 It's free and takes a few seconds to install and activate.

+### Troubleshooting ###

+**When opening a support thread please provide URL (link) where we can see your problem.**

+A very common problem is not being able to submit the quiz, or the quiz does not displays at all.
+This is usually a fatal javascript error caused by other plugins or your them.
+If you are technical you can easily find the error yourself by checking the JavaScript error console in Chrome or Firefox.
+Disable the offending plugin and everything will start working normally.

+### Developers API ###

+In order to allow other plugins to integrate better to Watu we have started working on developers API.
+The following action calls are currently available:

+= do_action('watu_exam_submitted', $taking_id)
+Called when exam is submitted, passes the taken exam ID

+= do_action('watu_exam_saved', $exam_id)
+Called when you add or edit exam (after submitting the changes).
+Passes the changed exam ID.

 == Installation ==